 - If you signed up for extra benefits, also called "optional supplemental benefits", then you pay an additional premium each month for these extra benefits.
 If you have any questions about your plan premiums, please call our Customer Care Center (phone numbers are printed on the back cover of this booklet).
 We offer comprehensive dental coverage as an optional supplemental benefit.
 See Chapter 4, Section 2.2 (Extra Optional Supplemental Benefits you can buy) for more information.
-The premium for this optional coverage is \$20.20 per month. - In some situations, your plan premium could be more than the amount listed above in Section 4.1.
-Some members are required to pay a Part D late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
+The premium for this optional coverage is \$20.20 per month. - Some members are required to pay a Part D late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
 For these members, the Part D late enrollment penalty is added to the plan's monthly premium.
 Their premium amount will be the monthly plan premium plus the amount of their Part D late enrollment penalty.